it-economics/itea-be/01_red_grade_dry.md

    1. You should ask yourself the following questions:
       1. Where are `duplications`?
       2. Can you remove the duplication without changing the `tests`?
-      3. Why are duplications so `dangers` here?
+      3. Why are duplications so `dangerous` here?

 ---